 The New Jersey State Development and Redevelopment Plan (SDRP) was adopted on March 1, 2001.
-This plan compared the planning policies at various government levels with the purposes of establishing consistency among local, county, and State planning practices.
+This plan compared the planning policies at various government levels with the purposes

+Historical Photo of McAlpin Gardens Cornell University Library - Rare Book and Manuscript Collections of establishing consistency among local, county, and State planning practices.
 The SDRP allocates land into five (5) different categories called planning areas.
 Harding Township is located almost entirely within Planning Area 5 (PA5), the Environmentally Sensitive Planning Area, and the Parks and Natural Areas, which encompasses preserved natural areas.
 According to the SDRP, the Environmentally Sensitive Area includes large contiguous land areas with valuable ecosystems, geological features, and wildlife habitats.
 The SDRP is unique in that its policy recommendations are not binding, but instead guide state-level development and redevelopment policy in addition to local and regional planning efforts.
 The SDRP includes eight statewide goals and several policies which are intended to implement the goals.
 The goals outlined in the SDRP are as follows:

 - 1. Revitalize the State's cities and towns. - 2.
 Conserve the State's natural resources and systems. - 3.
 Promote beneficial economic growth, development, and renewal for all residents of New Jersey. - 4.
-Protect the environment, prevent and clean up pollution.

-- 5. Provide adequate public facilities and services at a reasonable cost. - 6.
+Protect the environment, prevent and clean up pollution. - 5.
+Provide adequate public facilities and services at a reasonable cost. - 6.
 Provide adequate housing at a reasonable cost. - 7.
 Preserve and enhance areas with historic, cultural, scenic, open space, and recreational value. - 8.
 Ensure sound and integrated planning and implementation statewide.